 “We were down in Virginia on a job and ran SAM with significantly improved speeds, quality and productivity.
 Yet we still learned a lot about what it takes to bring robots to the jobsite.
 We spent a couple more years just running demos of the machine in various jobs throughout the country.
 In 2017, we launched SAM commercially with a rental program and started bringing on distributors.
 We’ve continued to grow and add more units to the fleet over the last couple of years.”

 The robot installed bricks on the University of Nevada Reno Arts Building, the Poff Federal Building in Roanoke, Virginia, and the University of Michigan Brighton Center for Specialty Care, among other masonry projects around the country.
-See what union bricklayers are saying about working with a robot.

 SAM is capable of laying 350-380 bricks an hour on average, according to Peters.
 The system combines a Stäubli Robotics arm with machine vision, along with feeding systems for bricks and mortar, a propane generator for power, and a sophisticated sensor package for safety and dynamic stabilization.